cmarktopher/art-gallery/readme.md

-# Art Gallery API
+# Art Gallery

-This repo contains all code for the Art Gallery API.
+This repo contains all code for the Art Gallery.

 ### Summary of Project